Russia ETF draws meme stock-like trading frenzy

 "That makes the trading in the shares that much more speculative," said Todd Rosenbluth, head of ETF and mutual fund research at CFRA Research.

-(Reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili and Jonathan Oatis)
+(Reporting by Saqib Iqbal Ahmed; Additional reporting by Lewis Krauskopf; Editing by Ira Iosebashvili, Jonathan Oatis and Sam Holmes)

 ((saqib.ahmed@thomsonreuters.com; @SaqibReports; +1 646 223 6054; Reuters Messaging: saqib.ahmed.thomsonreuters.com@reuters.net))